F5Networks/f5-aws-cloudformation-v2/examples/autoscale/payg/README.md

 For more information on F5 solutions for AWS, including manual configuration procedures for some deployment scenarios, see the AWS section of [Public Cloud Docs](http://clouddocs.f5.com/cloud/public/v1/).

-For information on getting started using F5's Cloudformation templates on GitHub, see [Amazon Web Services: Solutions 101](https://clouddocs.f5.com/cloud/public/v1/aws/AWS_solutions101.html).
+For information on getting started using F5's CloudFormation templates on GitHub, see [Amazon Web Services: Solutions 101](https://clouddocs.f5.com/cloud/public/v1/aws/AWS_solutions101.html).

 ## Getting Help